GuideNepalFIREInvestingRetirement

 The FI number, in one paragraph

 Multiply your honest annual expenses by 25.
 That's your FI number.
-The reasoning comes from the Trinity Study — a 1998 paper that backtested US stock-and-bond portfolios from 1925 to 1995 and found a 4% annual withdrawal (inflation-adjusted) survived 30 years in roughly 96% of historical cycles.
-The inverse of 4% is 25; hence the multiplier.
+The reasoning comes from the Trinity Study, a 1998 paper that backtested US stock-and-bond portfolios from 1925 to 1995 and found a 4% annual withdrawal (inflation-adjusted) survived 30 years in roughly 96% of historical cycles.
+Invert 4% and you get 25.
+Hence the multiplier.

-The Trinity assumptions don't map perfectly onto Nepal.
+Trinity assumptions don't map cleanly onto Nepal.
 NEPSE is younger, more concentrated, and more volatile than the US market over the same span.
 A safer starting band for a Nepali portfolio is 3–3.5% withdrawal, which translates to a target of 30–33× expenses instead of 25×.

 A worked example.
 Someone with monthly expenses of रू 40,000 (रू 4.8 lakh/year):